blankaex/blog/_posts/2019-01-05-manaria-interview.md

 **How are things at the recording studio?**

 I haven't had to ask for much in particular, since all of the characters already exist in a number of games.
-I explained what the series is going to be about, and described particular feelings I want to convey; that's about it.
+I explained what the series is going to be about, and described the particular feelings I want to convey; that's about it.

 All of the voice actors have known their characters longer than I have, so I'm quite happy to leave them to their own devices.